ShubhaPokharel/StackAndHeapMemory/README.md

 The example above is a good example of method recursion.
 Method recursion is when a method calls itself again and again.

+In method recursion, it had base case scenario( factorial )  - going downards or upwards from a specific number.

+Also it has infinite case scenario where method calls itself again and again and after sometime when the stack memory is full it will throw an error such as "StackOverflowError".